Understand the Tax Implications of Your Financial Planning Strategy

 Traditional 401ks are employer-sponsored retirement saving accounts.
 They can be great wealth-building tools, especially if the employer offers a matching contribution.
 Pre‐tax contributions and earnings in the Traditional 401(k) are tax deferred and taxed at distribution.
 The contribution limit for 2021 is $19,500 and the maximum catch-up contribution is $6,500 for individuals age 50 and older.

-A Traditional Individual Retirement Account (IRA) is not employer-sponsored and can be opened by anyone who receives taxable compensation during the year and is under the age of 70 1/2.
+A Traditional Individual Retirement Account (IRA) is not employer-sponsored and can be opened by anyone who receives taxable compensation during the year.
 If you, or your spouse (if you are married) contributes to a retirement plan at work, then there are income limits that might restrict your ability to deduct your IRA contribution.
 Like Traditional 401ks, pre-tax contributions and earnings grow tax deferred, and earnings are taxed at the time of distribution.
 The contribution limit for 2021 is $6,000, and the maximum catch-up contribution is $1,000 for individuals age 50 and older.

 What are post-tax accounts?